alphagov/gds-way/README.md

 multiple files to make it easier to manage.
 They can be found in `source/documentation`.

-A new markdown file isn't automatically included in the generated output.
+A new markdown file is not automatically included in the generated output.
 If we add a new markdown file at the location `source/documentation/agile/scrum.md`, the following snippet in `source/index.html.md.erb`, includes it in the generated output.